 It is important to consider the security of public-facing APIs, especially ones which accept query parameters: a malicious attacker could craft a payload to either divert the control flow of the program or simply sabotage functionality.
-For this reason, no query parameter is ever evaluated as code or blindly inserted into a database query; any interpolation of query parameters is done in such a way that they are not used in raw query strings but in parameterised expressions using the boto3 library.
-This means that query parameters are safely bound to named placeholder attributes in
+For this reason, no query parameter is ever evaluated as code or blindly inserted into a database query; any interpolation of query parameters is done in such a way that they are not used in raw query strings but in parameterised expressions using the boto3 library(the official AWS SDK for Python).
+This means that query parameters are safely bound to named